Kolkhis/advent-of-code/README.md

-# Advent of Code 2023
+# Advent of Code

-I'll be attempting to do these in both Python and Bash.
+My solutions to the [Advent of Code](https://adventofcode.com) challenges.
-I might mix and match.
+I probably won't do them all